lkerr/groundfish-MSE/documentation/econ_module.md

 ### Outputs
-Model outputs are XXX
+Model outputs are TBD

 ### To do and known bugs
-* **zero_out_closed_asc:** currently only closes a target when it's ACL is reached.
-It should close all fisheries that would be caught with it.
-For example, if GB Cod quotas are hit, then *all* multispecies GB fishing stops.
-It also must adjust the landings and (probably catch) multipliers -- if a vessel targets skates after the GB Cod quota is hit, it should not land any GB cod.
-Whether it can catch GB cod is TBD.

-* **working_econ_module.R :**
+* **runEcon_module.R :**
   * Needs to be cleaned up.
 Tidyverse version uses 6GB of RAM in a single simulation.
 Doesn't look like I have a leak, just using lots of memory.  data.table version is down to ~4.4GB. data.table version back up to 6+gb
   * Needs to be sped up.  data.table instead of seems to speed up?
 Tidyverse version takes 16 minutes to run 1 replicated for 20 years (48sec/yr).
-The data.table version takes 22-23 to run 2 replicates for 20 years (33 sec/yr).  approx 31% faster.
-Down to 18-20seconds/yr (depending on how often fisheries are closed.
+The data.table version takes 19 seconds/yr (depending on how often fisheries are closed).
   * Does not yet incorporate catch/landings multipliers.
 So that's a big problem.
 Will need to add the multiplier data, code to integrate, test, and adjust.
   * Doesn't read/use IJ1 trawl survey index(biomass index computed on Jan 1).
   * does not store fishery revenue anywhere, just overwrites it.